Skip to main content

 Run Moondream Locally

-Photon is Moondream's high-performance inference engine for running Moondream locally on NVIDIA GPUs.
-It features custom CUDA kernels, automatic batching, paged KV caching, and prefix caching — the same engine that powers Moondream Cloud, now available for local and on-prem deployment.
+Photon is Moondream's high-performance inference engine for running Moondream locally — on NVIDIA GPUs (Linux x86_64 / aarch64 or Windows AMD64), or on Apple Silicon Macs with native Metal kernels.
+It features custom CUDA and Metal kernels, automatic batching, paged KV caching, and prefix caching — the same engine that powers Moondream Cloud, now available for local and on-prem deployment.

 Requirements

-• GPU: NVIDIA GPU (Ampere or newer) — see Supported GPUs for the full list
+• NVIDIA GPU (Ampere or newer) on Linux x86_64 / aarch64 or Windows AMD64 — see Supported Hardware for the full list.

 Installation